Natural Living: The Many Uses of Essential Oils with doTERRA

 I found it really interesting to learn about the different ways essential oils can be used to soothe and treat a variety of ailments.
 Will and I have both suffered from severe headaches and anxiety and I was familiar with the use of lavender and peppermint oils to treat these.
 However, there are countless other uses for these three oils alone:

-– Can be diffused in a room or applied to the skin to help you relax and reduce anxiety
+– If you buy a diffuser, lavender oil can be diffused in a room or applied to the skin to help you relax and reduce anxiety

 – Soothes irritated/ chapped lips and skin (such as burns and diaper rash)

 – Soothes bee stings and bug bites to reduce pain/ irritation